Guardrails vs Other Withdrawal Strategies

 I’ve spent some time looking at withdrawal strategies during the spend-down phase of retirement.
 The planning software allows me to model several versions, including Guardrails, Floor and Ceiling, and also let future spending be inflation-adjusted, or the retirement spending smile, or retirement spending stages.

-Let’s look at some theoretical retirees and see which withdrawal strategy is better and how future spending affects the plan.
+Let’s examine some hypothetical retirees to determine which withdrawal strategy is better and how future spending affects the plan.

 Withdrawal Strategy Scenario

 For this scenario, I use a retired couple of 65/63 with a net worth of $3.8M: $1M in brokerage assets and $2.8M in IRAs.
-The younger take Social Security at 62, and the higher income earner (who is older) takes social security at 70.
+The younger couple takes Social Security at 62, and the higher-income earner (who is older) takes it at 70.

 Using the normal inflation-adjusted spending (2%, but healthcare is 5%), Monte Carlo odds of success are 68%.
 The amount left at the end of the plan (the legacy amount) is $2.5M.